The Summer Palace — Imperial Garden of Perfect Combination of Natural Landscape and Artificial Buildings

 Ruins of the Old Summer Palace

-History and Development of the Summer Palace.
+History and Development of the Summer Palace

-Since Yuan and Ming Dynasties, the area where the Summer Palace is located had been developed; some emperors of Ming, such as Zhengde and Wanli, built temporary palaces and spent vacations there.
+Some emperors of Ming, such as Zhengde and Wanli, built temporary palaces and spent vacations there.

 In 1750, Emperor Qianlong commanded to build a grand imperial garden as a birthday gift to his mother, completed in 1764.